Smooth Pursuit Exercises: Track Moving Targets

 About This Guide

-This content was created by the VOR Eye Rehab team, founded by a post-concussion syndrome survivor who spent 18 months recovering using vestibular rehabilitation therapy.
+This content was created by the VOR Eye Rehab team, founded by a post-concussion syndrome survivor who spent years searching for answers before focused vestibular and vision rehabilitation gave recovery structure.
 Exercise recommendations are based on current clinical practice guidelines.

 Medical Disclaimer: This guide is for informational purposes.
 Always consult a healthcare provider before starting any exercise program after concussion or head injury.